BroadcomMFD/opsrexx-language-support/README.md

 <img src='docs/images/zowe-conformant-zowev3-explorer-vs-code-color.png' width='20%' height='20%' alt='This extension is conformant with Zowe Explorer v3'>

+### OPS/MVS REST API
+We recommend establishing a connection with your mainframe OPS/MVS instance using the [OPS/MVS REST API](https://techdocs.broadcom.com/us/en/ca-mainframe-software/automation/ca-ops-mvs-event-management-and-automation/14-0/using/use-the-rest-api.html).
+Using the REST API along with a Zowe Explorer profile containing connection information allows you to [issue OPS/MVS commands and invoke OPS/REXX programs](#issuing-opsmvs-commands) from within VS Code.

-## Using OPS/REXX Language Support with OPS/MVS
+## Configuring OPS/REXX Language Support for OPS/MVS
 Although it is possible to use OPS/REXX Language Support without access to OPS/MVS, most users will want to use the extension while interacting with an OPS/MVS instance.
-To use OPS/REXX Language Support with OPS/MVS:
+To configure OPS/REXX Language Support for use with OPS/MVS:

-1. Ensure that your instance of OPS/MVS is configured with _one_ of the following components:

-   - The REST API (OPSREST)
+1. Ensure that your instance of OPS/MVS is configured with the OPS/MVS REST API (OPSREST) component.
-   - RESTful Web Services (OPSWS)

-2. In the OPS/REXX Language Support extension settings, specify the following parameters:

-    **REST API**
-     - If you are using the extension with the OPS/MVS REST API, activate the check box to set the value of this parameter to `true`.
-     - If you are using the extension with OPS/MVS RESTful Web Services, deactivate the check box to set the value of this parameter to `false`.

-    **Rule Set**

-     Specify the default working rule set for the OPS/MVS instance you are using.

-    **Subsystem**

-     Specify the default subsystem for the OPS/MVS instance you are using.
+2. In the OPS/REXX Language Support extension settings, set the `Subsystem` parameter to the default subsystem for the OPS/MVS instance you are using.
+If you want, you may also set default values for your program command parameters.

 3. Create a team configuration file containing the connection information for the OPS/MVS instance you would like to connect to.
 Use _one_ of the following methods:

    - [Use Zowe Explorer](https://docs.zowe.org/stable/user-guide/ze-profiles) to create a team configuration file.
 Provide the following information:

-     - The host name of the LPAR on which the REST API or RESTful Web Services is running.
+     - The host name of the LPAR on which the REST API is running.
-     - The port number for the REST API or RESTful Web Services.
+     - The port number for the REST API.
-     - A username that has authority to access the REST API or RESTful Web Services.
+     - A username that has authority to access the REST API.
      - The password to the account that is associated with the username.

-   - Follow [these steps](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/enterprise-support-for-zowe/1-0/using/zowe-cli/available-cli-plug-ins/ca-ops-mvs-plug-in-for-zowe-cli.html) to manually create a team configuration file.
+   - Follow [these steps](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/enterprise-support-for-zowe/1-0/zowe-cli/using-zowe-cli/available-cli-plug-ins/ca-ops-mvs-plug-in-for-zowe-cli.html#concept.dita_6781dd15fcd0eeb42754d0b2d929ef4b29d06c30_CreateAnOPSMVSProfile) to manually create a team configuration file.

-4. When working with OPS/REXX files, ensure their file extension is `.opsrexx` to automatically enable OPS/REXX Language Support Extension features.
-For more information, see [Configuring for Zowe Explorer](#configuring-for-zowe-explorer-recommended).
+4. When you are working with OPS/REXX files, ensure their file extension is `.opsrexx` to automatically enable OPS/REXX Language Support Extension features.
+For more information, see [Configuring OPS/REXX Language Support for Zowe Explorer](#configuring-opsrexx-language-support-for-zowe-explorer-recommended).

 ### Using OPS/REXX Language Support with multiple OPS/MVS instances
-- If you are using the extension with multiple OPS/MVS instances running on different systems, install and configure OPS/MVS RESTful Web Services or the OPS/MVS REST API on each system in your OPSplex.
-One instance of RESTful Web Services or the REST API is required for each system.
+- If you are using the OPS/REXX Language Support extension with multiple OPS/MVS instances running on different systems, install and configure the OPS/MVS REST API on each system in your OPSplex.
+One instance of the REST API is required for each system.
-- When you have multiple instances of OPS/MVS running on a single system, only one instance of RESTful Web Services or the REST API is required.
+- When you have multiple instances of OPS/MVS running on a single system, only one instance of the REST API is required.

-## Configuring for Zowe Explorer (Recommended)
+## Configuring OPS/REXX Language Support for Zowe Explorer (Recommended)
 To ensure that data sets accessed through Zowe Explorer are recognized by the extension as **.opsrexx** files, you must create a file association in your VS Code settings.

-To create a file association, use one of the following options.
+To create a file association, choose one of the following options.

 **Option 1: Create a file association in Workspace Settings**
 1. Use the command palette in VS Code (**Ctrl/Cmd + Shift + P**) to locate the Workspace Settings.